ovirandunu/productscraper/README.md

-# Node.js dashboard for "Roaming Sim-Plans" using axios for web-scraping
+# ProductScraper is a Node.js based dashboard for scraping and analyzing "Roaming Sim-Plans" using axios

 ## Project Description